 Interior of VW Van Rental

-The interior of the vans was larger than we expected.
+The interior of the VW van rental was larger than we expected.
 There are two front seats (the passenger one rotates when at the campsite for more living area seating).
 Then there’s a back seat that has pillows.
 Seating for all four passengers has seat belts.
 The rear seat pulls out at night to make a bed.

-Once you park and lift the top, you’ll find the van even more spacious.
+Once you park and lift the top, you’ll find the Volkswagen camper van even more spacious.
 It will give you more headroom and an additional bed at the top.
 Krazy Karl has a two-burner stove and on-board water tank for the sink.
 He also (thankfully!) had air conditioning that we used at night when we were sleeping.

 Since we were camping, we also used the fire pit at the campsite.
 But the stovetop came in very handy when it was time to make breakfast or heat something quickly.
 There was also plenty of storage for us in the cabinets.